-The Accreditation Council on Optometric Education (ACOE) — the accrediting body for the schools and colleges of optometry and for their residencies — defines an optometric residency program as a planned program of post-O.D. clinical education that is designed to advance significantly the optometric graduate’s preparation as a provider of patient care services beyond entry level practice.
+The Accreditation Council on Optometric Education (ACOE) — the accrediting body for the schools and colleges of optometry and for their residencies — defines an optometric residency program as a planned program of post-OD clinical education that is designed to advance significantly the optometric graduate’s preparation as a provider of patient care services beyond entry level practice.
 A residency must be a minimum of twelve months and must be composed of appropriately supervised clinical eye/vision care provided by the resident.
-A residency should also include a well-designed mix of self-directed learning, seminar participation, instructional experiences, and scholarship.
-For additional information about the ACOE, you can visit their website at www.theacoe.org.
+A residency should also include a well-designed mix of self-directed learning, seminar participation, instructional experiences and scholarship.

 2. What is the history of optometric residencies?

 Optometric residencies trace their origins back to the late 1960s.
 Three-month advanced clinical training programs in vision therapy were initiated in 1967 at the Optometric Center of New York.
 These early certificate programs were not formally recognized by any official body.
 The first formally accredited one-year optometric residency began in 1976 at the Veterans Affairs (VA) Medical Center in Kansas City, Missouri.
 Since then, there has been steady growth, primarily within the Department of Veterans Affairs during the early years, but also at the schools and colleges of optometry, the Public Health Service, the military and at private co-management centers.

 3. How many residency programs and positions presently exist?